Hi Friends! Today I’ve got a classic little desk done with elegant WoodUBend mouldings and a timeless paint finish.

 The staging has evolved a little since last week.
 I applied a special paint finish to the brick panel wall, but I still had to use it vertically for now until I get another panel done and have more width to work with.
 If you’d like to see how I did the wall, you can check out the Facebook Live video here.

-If you like this desk makeover, you might like these as well:
+If you like this elegant desk makeover, you can check out these projects as well:

 Let me know in the Comments how you would use the WoodUBend mouldings.